oxheadalpha/xtz-shots-website/getting-started.md

 ### Internal sanity checks

-Before making tarballs available, we test them internally: we import them and makes sure that the node starts and RPC becomes available.
+Before making tarballs available, we test them internally: we import them and make sure that the node starts and RPC becomes available.

 ### Caveats